-A practical guidance to making CLIL a reality in the classroom including articles, teaching tips and handy reference materials.
+This section offers practical guidance on how to make CLIL a reality in the classroom including articles, teaching tips, advice on CLIL study skills and handy reference materials.

 If you are interested in discussing any of the concepts or themes raised in the articles, you can post a message in the discussion forum.